MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

 <!-- ====================================================================== -->
 > [!NOTE]
-> Portions of this page are modifications based on work created and [shared by Google][GoogleSitePolicies] and used according to terms described in the [Creative Commons Attribution 4.0 International License][CCA4IL].
+> Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).
-> The original page is found [here](https://developers.google.com/web/tools/chrome-devtools/resources/index) and is authored by [Kayce Basques][KayceBasques] (Technical Writer, Chrome DevTools \& Lighthouse).
+> The original page is found [here](https://developers.google.com/web/tools/chrome-devtools/resources/index) and is authored by [Kayce Basques](https://developers.google.com/web/resources/contributors#kayce-basques) (Technical Writer, Chrome DevTools \& Lighthouse).

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0)
-This work is licensed under a [Creative Commons Attribution 4.0 International License][CCA4IL].
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).

 [CCA4IL]: https://creativecommons.org/licenses/by/4.0
 [CCby4Image]: https://i.creativecommons.org/l/by/4.0/88x31.png